 This post was supposed to be about an amazing yellow cake, but the yellow cake didn’t turn out as “amazing” as I’d hoped.
 The frosting, however, exceeded my expectations in every way!
 It’s not American buttercream, which I also like and which is usually made with confectioners’ sugar and butter.
-This is a variation on the egg based buttercream, only in place of egg whites, the recipe calls for homemade or storebought Marshmallow Fluff or Marshmallow Creme.
+This is a buttercream with Marshmallow Fluff.
+The fluff stands in for the egg whites.

 I found the recipe in an old issue of Better Homes and Gardens which featured a few cakes by Karen Tack and Allen Richardson of Hello Cupcake fame.
 While I did not match the recipe with any of their cakes (yet!), I can attest that it went very well with this chocolate cupcake recipe (one of my favorites) and was easy to make.